 Remote Lecture Presentation

 If your guild would like a live Q&A via Skype or FaceTime after the video presentation, that is available for up to 45 minutes of questions.
-I do have alternatives to live-streamed video if your venue does not support streaming.
+I do have alternatives to live-streamed video for the lecture if your venue does not support streaming.

 Pricing for lectures

 Live Q&A session after the lecture over Skype or FaceTime: $50